-William and Lydia Harberts’s oldest surviving child, John Calvin Harbert, was born in 1915, and it was he who bought the Bubbling Well property and started the pet memorial park in 1971.
+William and Lydia Harberts’s oldest surviving child, John Calvin Harberts, was born in 1915, and it was he who bought the Bubbling Well property and started the pet memorial park in 1971.
 It’s not clear to me why his infant sister’s headstone — and, one assumes, remains — are interred here.
 My guess is that the family didn’t want to leave her behind in some far-away Midwestern cemetery and brought her to Napa for reburial.

 A couple of other finds regarding Bubbling Well.
-It’s actually the centerpiece of a fairly important piece of American documentary film history: Error Morris’s first film, “Gates of Heaven.”
+It’s actually the centerpiece of a fairly important piece of American documentary film history: Errol Morris’s first film, “Gates of Heaven.”
 Roger Ebert called it one of the 10 best films ever made (surprisingly, no, I have never seen it.
 We can stream it now, and having been up there, we will).

 Cal Harberts also got some press back in the late ’70s and early ’80s for attempting to establish his pet memorial operation as a tax-exempt religious institution, The Bubbling Well Church of Universal Love.
 In July 1980, the Los Angeles Times profiled Harberts and his argument for tax-exempt status.